-Since COVID-19 maintaining LP engagement is a top priority for Private Equity FIRMS
+Since COVID-19 maintaining Limited Partners engagement is a top priority for Private Equity Firms

 What can investor relations teams do to increase LP engagement?
 Our recommendations focus on four areas:

 How to Keep Limited Partners Interested and Involved

 1. Develop and follow an outreach plan.
 It’s vital that you have a strategy for when and what you email to LPs.
 At a minimum, your plan should indicate what the next few weeks will look like—who you’re contacting, what the focus of the outreach is, etc. Many types of information that create awareness of your firm can be used: New investments, new fund closings, employee spotlights, and thought leadership from partners are just some of the options.
 If you’re unsure about cadence and content, there’s nothing wrong with asking your audience.
 Conduct a quick survey using a free tool like Google Survey or Survey Monkey to get their input.